scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-2/index.md

 Documentation was a much more popular topic than anticipated!

-- The new [mystmd](https://mystmd.org/guide) tooling generated some excitement, and an [experimental port of the NumPy tutorials](https://github.com/numpy/numpy-tutorials/tree/mystjs) was made.
+- The new [mystmd](https://mystmd.org/guide) tooling generated some excitement, and an [experimental port of the NumPy tutorials](https://github.com/numpy/numpy-tutorials/tree/mystjs) was made by Melissa and Ross.
 - Recommendations on consistent use of [backticks](https://github.com/numpy/numpydoc/pull/525) and [monospaced font](https://github.com/pydata/pydata-sphinx-theme/issues/1852) were submitted to numpydoc and pydata-sphinx-theme, respectively.
 - Madicken, Paul, and Dan worked together to [extend PyData Sphinx Theme's testing infrastructure](https://github.com/pydata/pydata-sphinx-theme/pull/1861), by combining Sphinx Build Factory (for generating small test sites) with Playwright (for browser automation).
+- Eric and Elliott fixed an [intersphinx issue in sphinx-gallery](https://github.com/sphinx-gallery/sphinx-gallery/pull/1320).

 ### SPECs